dankelley/ocencdf/inst/extdata/ncdf_explanation.md

 Oce objects have two main components, named 'data' and 'metadata'.

-The 'data' contents take the form of vector and array data, and hence can be stored in the DATA section of this Netcdf file.
-Since these items can be accessed easily by standard means of reading Netcdf files, nothing special need be explained here.
+The 'data' contents take the form of vector and array data, and hence can be stored in the DATA section of this NetCDF file.
+Since these items can be accessed easily by standard means of reading NetCDF files, nothing special need be explained here.

-However, the 'metadata' contents of oce objects take the form of a tree-like structure that cannot be stored in the DATA section of a Netcdf file, which is designed for vectors and arrays.
-For this reason, the 'metadata' contents are stored in a global attribute of the Netcdf file, named "metadata".
+However, the 'metadata' contents of oce objects take the form of a tree-like structure that cannot be stored in the DATA section of a NetCDF file, which is designed for vectors and arrays.
+For this reason, the 'metadata' contents are stored in a global attribute of the NetCDF file, named "metadata".
 It is in JSON format, for ease of parsing in many languages.
 In R, for example, this can be converted using the json2metadata() function of the 'ocencdf' package.
 This does more than just translate, however, because JSON format lacks the ability to